aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 The page supports two input paths.

+After either path passes its input checks and starts, the long setup area is replaced by a compact progress view containing the current stage, progress bar, status detail, and cancel action.
+The page scrolls to that view once, but later polling updates do not move the page again.
+Successful completion replaces the progress view with the result.
+Cancellation, or a run that fails before a result exists, restores the original input controls so the collection or search settings can be corrected and tried again.
+Reloading the page while a retained calibration is still queued or running opens directly in the progress view and resumes status polling.

 ### Manual multi-file upload

 The file picker accepts all selected FITS at once.
 The browser uploads them